 Goal conversions can be measured through Google Analytics, as well as CRM tools such as Hubspot.
 These powerful tools also allow you to measure assisted goal conversions, which allow you to track other important actions such as clicks and page visits before the final goal is completed.

 If your goal conversions are trending downwards, their influential factors are addressed in a design approach called conversion-centred design, which uses design and content techniques to improve a website’s goal conversions.
 By better understanding this approach and adopting some of its principles, you can improve goal conversions across your website.

 Important SEO metrics—summary

-To summarise, the key SEO metrics to measure are impressions, clicks, keyword rankings, and goal conversions.
+To summarise, the key SEO metrics to track and measure are impressions, clicks, keyword rankings, and goal conversions.
 There’s nothing wrong with the occasional look at other metrics such as page views, bounce rates, and backlinks—they can help to build a clearer picture of what’s happening in your business.
 But because our key SEO metrics are directly tied to your ability to generate revenue, they deserve the lion’s share of your attention.

 By regularly analysing the trends for your impressions, clicks, keyword rankings, and goal conversions, you can better identify where you’re succeeding and failing, and make changes that will drive up the revenue for your business.
 At the end of the day, if you're producing relevant, valuable content for your customers, and have a modern, well-designed website that meets Google's key priorities (such as their Core Web Vitals), you'll all set.